heyvaleria/heyvaleria.github.io/_posts/2022-05-02-capybara-session.md

 In a Rails RSpec that uses Capybara, we were visiting a page, clicking some stuff, making assertions and the click "complete" at the very end.

-In the spec right before clicking "complete", we were supposed to to to a different path and check that some UI had changed contextually, as different users would be accessing those different views and get real-time results.
+In the spec right before clicking "complete", we were supposed to go to a different path and check that some UI had changed contextually, as different users would be accessing those different views and get real-time results.